Collings A Esme - Brighton

 his family moved to 13 Alexandra Villas, Albert Road, in the West Hill

 area of Brighton.
 Arthur Esme Collings ran the studio at 69 Western Road, Hove from around 1888 to 1893.
-About 1893, Collings transferred his studio to 120 Western Road, Hove.
-The name of A. Esme Collings was attached to the photographic studio in Western Road, Hove from about 1890 to 1915.
+About 1893, Arthur Esme Collings transferred his studio to 120 Western Road, Hove.
+The name of A. Esme Collings was attached to the photographic studio in Western Road, Hove, from about 1890 to 1915.
 On the 1901 census return, Collings gives his real name of Arthur Albert Collings and the enumerator describes him as a "Photographer ( Employer )" aged 41.
 The Hove based photographer is shown living at 13 Alexandra Villas, Albert Road, Brighton with his wife Keturah Ann Collings, aged 39, and their eight year old son Arthur Cyril Esme Collings.

 |